autodesk-platform-services/aps-acc-issues-tutorial-dotnet/README.md

     > the status of created/modified/failed are tracked and will be printed out in the browser console after the process.

+## Limitations
+ - document issues (pushpin issue) is not demoed in this version
+ - The sample doesn't cover all the supported fields for creating or updating issues.
+ - values that are complex objects (such as arrays or JSON objects) are not saved to the CSV file.
+Th value is marked as _Complicated Objects_

 ## Troubleshooting

 Please contact us via https://aps.autodesk.com/en/support/get-help.